Skip to main content

 5. Click Create access key.

 6. In the window that appears, copy your Access key ID and Secret access key.
-You will enter these keys in AMP in a later step.
+You will enter these keys in Nexus / AMP in a later step.

 To learn more about your keys, especially how to create a key, please visit AWS's documentation site.